brandonjacoby/Midway.js/README.md

 <div class="centerHorizontal centerVertical"></div>
 ```

-##Todo List
+##Release Notes

+###v1.1
-Allow centering function to be used on event, instead of just on load and window resize.
+- Call the centering function whenever you would like, rather than just on load and resize.
+Simply call Midway();
+- Midway.js now works with all elements, all the time!
+No more pesky bugs that would cause the element to be uncentered until you resize the browser.
+- Other minor bug fixes.

 ##Thanks for checking out Midway.js!